SadeghMSalehi/gradworks/itkProjects/prun_usage.md

 	* *ex)* `--entropyImage -o output.nrrd input1.nrrd input2.nrrd ...`
 * --test
 	* Run in a test mode.
 The test mode is context sensitive depending on the given argument.
 For example, if `--entropyImage --test` is given, it will automatically provide a set of input images and produce an output into a specific directory.
+* --distanceMap
+	* Compute the Danielsson's distance map.
+This will also generate distmag.nrrd, x.nrrd, y.nrrd, and z.nrrd that stores the component of the vector distance map for debugging purpose.
+	* *ex)* --distanceMap input output-vector output-magnitude
 * --help
 	* print this message